darvil82/PBar/README.md

 # PBar
-PBar is a python module to display highly customizable progress bars on the terminal.
+PBar is a work in progress python module to display highly customizable progress bars on the terminal.

 ## Example
 ### This code here...